rhk7913/VPNproject/index.md

 cat peer_pc1.conf
 ```

-This is what my configuration file looked like:
+This is what my configuration file contained:
 ```
 [Interface]
 Address = 10.0.0.2